Sony a5000 vs a6000 – What’s the big difference?

 Personally, I’d struggle to accept a mirrorless body without a viewfinder.
 It’s just too limiting – which is why the a6000’s EVF is a significant point in its favor.

-By the way, the EVF on the a6000 isn’t high quality, but it’s not bad.
+By the way, the EVF screen resolution on the a6000 isn’t high quality, but it’s not bad.
 You get a 1.440K-dot OLED screen, plus 0.70x magnification, for a decent shooting experience.

 The a6000 gives you 921K dots, versus 461K dots on the a5000.
 This is going to make for easier focusing (especially manual focusing) and is just a generally useful spec to have when shooting with the a6000.